x

 SILVIS, Ill. — People in the Quad Cities region got to see the Big Boy locomotive on its tour through nine states in September, but its little sister has been in Silvis for the past two years where it's being restored.

-The Challenger Union Pacific 3985 was just one of the largest and rarest locomotives Union Pacific donated to the Railroading Heritage of Midwestern America in 2022.
+The Challenger Union Pacific 3985 was just one of the largest and rarest locomotives Union Pacific donated to the Railroading Heritage of Midwest America in 2022.
 Union Pacific 5511 was also donated to RRHMA.

 Since then, the nonprofit has been hard at work restoring the 1943 locomotive to its former glory.
 Shop foreman Alex Beams said it last ran in 2010.